Skip to content

 Step 1 Open Settings

 Open the Windows Settings app.
-You can open it by clicking the Start menu and selecting Settings, or use the keyboard shortcut Windows key + I.
+Click the Start menu and select Settings, or use the keyboard shortcut Windows key + I.

 Step 2Go to Accessibility